ItzzRitik/RadiusAgent/README.md

 This **Mobile Appliaction** shoots an HTTP Request to the backend server located at this [link](https://raw.githubusercontent.com/iranjith4/radius-intern-mobile/master/users.json).
 Which returns a **JSON String**.
 Now this **Nested JSON String** is parsed by the application to generate an **ArrayList** Data Structure with **Java Serialised Object** as its elements.
 Now this ArrayList is used as an input for the Custom Adapter to populate the **Recycler View**.
 This project is thoroughly for **Educational Purpose**, as it reflects precise implementation of :

-- Performing HTTP Request
+- Shooting HTTP Request
 - Request and Wait Callback
 - Nested JSON Parsing
 - Scrolling Appbar
 - Recycler Views
-- Adapters
+- Custom Adapters
-- UI/UX Designs
+- UI/UX Development

 ## Screenshots
 <p align="center"><img src="Screenshots/s1.png" width="40%"><img src="Screenshots/s2.png" width="40%"></p>